enji-io/enjicalc-docs/README.md

 ### Headings

 You can add Headings, add Symbols to a Heading and move them around as needed.
-At Enjicalc, we believe it is essential to group Symbols into correct sections to improve the readability of calculations.
+At Enji.io, we believe it is essential to group Symbols into correct sections to improve the readability of calculations.

 <figure><img src="images/section-with-symbols.png" alt="" width="550"><figcaption></figcaption></figure>

-## Why you should start writing calculations with Enjicalc now
+## Why you should start writing calculations with Enji.io now

-The current version of Enjicalc is our Minimum Viable Product (MVP).
+The current version of Enji.io is our Minimum Viable Product (MVP).
 There is still a long way to go.
 However, here is a list of powerful features we aim to deliver by mid-2025:

 * Vectorisation
   * Imagine converting your Excel spreadsheet into a global function and reusing this function in other Excel spreadsheets.